Quebec City and Around the Gaspé to Campbellton

 Follow the South Shore of the Gulf of St. Lawrence

 Tour Gaspé is a supported tour and accommodation is indoors.
 There are rest days in Matane and Gaspé, near the tip of the Gaspé Peninsula.
 Cycling will be on paved roads.
 Terrain is hilly in some sections with climbs and descents that can be quite steep, although not particularly long.
 Services in some areas can be minimal and between villages.
 Scenery is spectacular, especially along high cliffs on the shoreline of the peninsula.Availability Register

 Canada's Oldest French City

 Quebec City is roughly where the Gulf of St. Lawrence ends and the river begins as you travel inland by water.
 From Quebec City our tour travels east along the south shore where we pass through a district known for its farms and artisans on our route to Rimouski.
-Rimouski is the largest city in a region known as Bas St.–Laurent (Lower St. Lawrence) and we have a rest day there.
+Rimouski is the largest city in a region known as Bas St.–Laurent (Lower St. Lawrence).
+From there we go to Matane where we have a rest day..

 The Gulf of St. Lawrence, an Ecological Treasure

 The waters of the Gulf of St. Lawrence provide a rich and diverse marine habitat.
 Beluga whales live there year-round and it is a breeding ground for literally hundreds of species of birds with flocks estimated to be up to 15,000.